HoLEP Procedure: Holmium Laser Enucleation of the Prostate

 - Once you are asleep under general anesthesia, the surgeon inserts a narrow endoscopy tube, called a resectoscope, into the urethra.

-- A laser fiber instrument inserted through the resectoscope pulses a beam of holmium laser to separate the core of the prostate from its outer border — similar to separating the inside of an orange from its outer peel.
+- A laser fiber instrument inserted through the resectoscope pulses a beam of holmium laser to separate the core of the prostate from its outer border — “It is similar to spooning out the inside of an avocado or kiwi fruit from its outer peel,” Nimmagadda says.
 The resectoscope is also used to push and peel the tissue.
 The tissue is released into the bladder as two or three large pieces.

 - A tool uses suction to pull the inner prostate tissue in, cut it into small pieces and remove it from the body.
 The pieces will be saved to send to pathology, who will look for any signs of prostate cancer.
 “Prostate cancer shows up in about 5% of people being treated with holmium laser enucleation and is typically a type that tends to be dormant and can be addressed through observation and monitoring,” he notes.